Serjip/ContactsKit/README.md

         if (! error)
         {
-			// Erverything fine you can get contacts
+			// Everything fine you can get contacts
         }
         else
         {